CEO Priorities 2026: Five Executive Leadership and Strategic Planning Imperatives

 CEOs might ask themselves:

-• How quickly can we identify, isolate, and neutralise an AI-driven error?
+• How quickly can we identify, isolate, and neutralize an AI-driven error?

 • Do our governance frameworks treat data models like financial instruments: stress-tested, monitored, and audited?